A Quick Guide On Hair Loss & How To Beat It

 When we speak of male pattern baldness (MPB) or androgenetic alopecia, this refers to a genetic condition that is also widely common in Asian men, whereas hair loss per se can be caused by several factors.
 MPB is characterized by progressive thinning of the hair on the head which eventually leads to baldness.
 It starts at the temples with the hairline gradually receding following a pattern.
 In some cases, the hairs at the crown area also starts to get thinner.

 We have DHT or dihydrotestosterone to blame for male pattern baldness.
-The enzyme 5-alpha reductase synthesises DHT from testosterone, and it functions to help the body grow and regulate itself.
-On the flip side, it also inhibits and reduces the proper growth of hair in a process called miniaturisation.
-DHT causes the hair follicles to shrink until such time where it eventually stops growing.
+The enzyme 5-alpha reductase transforms testosterone into DHT, which is a more potent form.
+DHT is not inherently a villain as it courses through the body because it functions to help the body grow and regulate itself.
+But, on the flip side, it also inhibits and reduces the proper growth of hair in a process called miniaturisation.
+It causes the hair follicles to shrink until it eventually stops growing.

 There is also no age divide with hair loss.
 What is often associated with old age actually does not spare younger men – even as young as those in their teens.
 Being affected by this condition at a younger age, makes the psychological impact in those affected more profound.

 Some women also suffer from pattern baldness.
 It is the same as male pattern baldness, except that it takes on a different pattern.
 The first signs may be a widening center part or a feeling that the hair does not feel as thick as usual.
 Shedding is also characteristically diffused instead of taking on a clear cut pattern.
 Hair loss, in this case, rarely progresses to total or near total baldness.

 Hormonal shifts, medications, autoimmune diseases, or hairstyling (traction alopecia) are all causes of female hair loss.
 However, genetics is the identified culprit behind female pattern baldness.

 Call us today at +65 6235 0010 to book an appointment.